untra/polyglot/README.md

 still link to *french* pages.

 ## How It Works
 This plugin makes modifications to existing Jekyll classes and modules, namely `Jekyll::Convertible`, `Jekyll:StaticFile` and `Jekyll:Site`.
-These changes are as lightweight and slim as possible to ensure future changes to the Jekyll framework don't break this plugin (looking at you, version 3.0).
+These changes are as lightweight and slim as possible.

 ## Dependencies

 This plugin requires gem `'listen', '>= 3.0.0'`.
 This shouldn't be a problem for most projects.

-Jekyll 3.0 already uses `listen (~> 3.0)`, so polyglot users can get away with using the 3.0 polyglot.rb file.
+Jekyll 3.0 already uses `listen (~> 3.0)`, so polyglot users are encouraged to instead use the polyglot.rb file.

 ## Features